okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/challengepushintegrationsteps.md

 ### 1: Initiate the sign-in and choose Okta Verify push option

 First, the user initiates the user sign-in with username and password.
 If the user is enrolled in Okta Verify, they are shown options to either verify by push notification or TOTP.
 In this flow, they choose push notification and a value of `push` is sent to
 `IdxTransaction.idx.proceed()`.
-These first steps are common across the challenge flows (with the exception of the challenge option value) and are described in detail in [Initiate sign in for Okta Verify challenge](#_1-initiate-use-case-requiring-authentication).
+These first steps are common across the challenge flows (with the exception of the challenge option value) and are described in detail in [Initiate sign-in for Okta Verify challenge](#_1-initiate-use-case-requiring-authentication).

 When the user submits the push notification, display a page that notifies the user the push has been sent.